-Financial Aid Standing is based on hours earned only at Baker University.

-Both cumulative GPA and hours earned affect eligibility to receive Baker funded aid.
-Students must be enrolled in 12 hours per semester to receive the maximum amount of aid.
+Financial Aid Standing is based on credit hours earned only at Baker University.
+Both cumulative GPA and credit hours earned affect your eligibility to receive Baker funded, federal, and state aid.
+Students must be enrolled in 12 credit hours per semester to receive the maximum amount of aid.

-Students will be reviewed annually to determine if they remain in good Financial Aid Standing in order to receive institutional aids as outlined below:
+Students will be reviewed annually in May to determine if they remain in good Financial Aid Standing in order to receive institutional, federal, and state aid as outlined below: